Melchizedek: A 'Type' for Christ

-- Aaron, Moses' brother, was a priest appointed by God and served as a type and model for all the priests who offered animal sacrifice under the Law of Moses.
+- Aaron, Moses' brother, was a priest appointed by God and served as a type and model for all the priests who offered animal sacrifices under the Law of Moses.

-- But Aaron was not a good model to serve as a type to billboard the coming of Jesus and His work as a high priest, offering not animals as sacrifice but Himself.
+- However, Aaron was not a good model to serve as a type to billboard the coming of Jesus and His work as a high priest, offering not animals as sacrifice but Himself.
 Aaron was sinful and weak, and he would die.
-He had to continually offer sacrifice each day.
+He had to continually offer sacrifices each day.

 - The Old Testament needed a better type to prefigure the role of Jesus as high priest: perfect, eternal, superior.
 God was not going to prefigure or to serve as a type for Himself so Melchizedek serves as this type.

 Hebrews 7:1-10 explains how this is so.
-He is only a man but the way the Old Testament describes him allows him to carry the cloak of the eternal high priest who would come later:
+He is only a man but the way the Old Testament describes Melchizedek allows him to wear the cloak of the eternal high priest who would come later:

 1For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham as he was returning from the slaughter of the kings and blessed him, 2to whom also Abraham apportioned a tenth part of all the spoils, was first of all, by the translation of his name, king of righteousness, and then also king of Salem, which is king of peace.

 - Hebrews 7:1-2

 The titles the Bible gives him (king of righteousness and peace) will ultimately be fulfilled by Christ.

 Without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, he remains a priest perpetually.